-A study shows grateful people have increased their satisfaction with their work, motivation, energy, have a better sleep and health, and reduced their sadness and stress.
+A study shows grateful people have increased their satisfaction with their work, motivation, energy, have better sleep and health, and reduced their sadness and stress.
 Those people are more engaged with their environment, leading to greater personal growth, and self-acceptance.

 So, what are the reasons we can be grateful for right now in our life?

 - For those who are still working in the office, be grateful that you still have a job.
-Thousands of people out there are desperate wanting to have a job in order to survive.
+Thousands of people out there are desperately wanting to have a job in order to survive.

 - Those who are working from home, an opportunity for you to have more time to learn new things to achieve your dream/goals in life.

 - Family time – We all can agree that we can take this pandemic to be a special moment for us to spend more time with our family.
 Deepen our family connections in unique and unforgettable ways.

 - Government leaders and medical heroes who have taken bold actions to keep us safe.

 - And dearest readers who are reading this, let’s be grateful over anything that we are still healthy and well.